Rigid stable vector bundles on hyperk\"ahler varieties of type $K3^{[n]}$: Introduction

 \subsubsection{Projective bundles}

 Let $X$ and $\cE$ be as in Theorem~\ref{thm:unicita}.
 The projectivization $\PP(\cE)$ extends (uniquely) to a projective bundle on all (small) deformations of $X$ because $H^2(X,End^0(\cE))=0$.
 Actually Markman~\cite[Theorem 1.4]{markmod} shows that $\PP(\cE)$ extends to a projective bundle on all deformations of $X$ (it is projectively hyperholomorphic).
+In fact the (possibly twisted) locally free sheaf $E$ on $S^{[n]}$ appearing in Markman loc.~cit.~is obtained by deforming the vector bundle $\cF[n]^{+}$ associated to a spherical vector bundle $\cF$ on $S$, see Definition~3.1 (or Definition~5.1 in~\cite{ogfascimod}), and likewise the vector bundles in Theorem~1.1 are obtained by deforming $\cF[n]^{+}$.
 Theorem~\ref{thm:unicita} should provide a uniqueness result for stable projective bundles $\mathbf P$ of dimension $(r_0^n-1)$ with characteristic class given by the third equality in~\eqref{chernvbe} (i.e.~$-c_2(\Theta_{{\mathbf P}/X})$, where $\Theta_{{\mathbf P}/X}$ is the relative tangent bundle of ${\mathbf P}\to X$) on a general HK manifold of type $K3^{[n]}$.
 In order to turn this into a precise statement one would need to specify with respect to which K\"ahler classes the projective bundle is supposed to be stable.
 The zoo of conditions in Theorem~\ref{thm:unicita} would then correspond to the cases in which the projective bundle is the projectivization of a vector bundle, i.e.~to the vanishing of the relevant Brauer class.